St John's Regathering &

 St John’s In-Person Worship - Sunday Holy Eucharist

-In light of recent progress that has been made in the fight against the coronavirus and both the State of Washington's and the Diocese of Olympia's revised guidelines for places of worship, St. John's is opening starting Sunday, May 23rd at 9am for Holy Eucharist on Pentecost.
+In light of recent progress that has been made in the fight against the coronavirus and both the State of Washington's and the Diocese of Olympia's revised guidelines for places of worship, St. John's opened starting Sunday, May 23rd at 9am for Holy Eucharist on Pentecost.

 This and future Sunday services will be both in-person and streamed online.
 You may come if you are comfortable, regardless of vaccination status.